rewin123/space_editor/README.md

 ### Project naming

-I'm using the editor to create my own Sci-Fi space game, so the name of the project starts with space_ :)
+Space_editor started as part of my prototype space game, which I feel could be useful in development, so I thought I'd share my inbuilt editor.
+Since the game is about space and the name of the editor starts with space_*:)